EAST LOTHIAN, Scotland -- So your golf group has finally decided it's time to take the plunge and book that grand Scotland golf vacation.

-Some of the best links for your group aren't British Open courses
+Some of the best links for your group aren't Open Championship courses

-It's natural for anyone to want to play the golf courses of the British Open.
+It's natural for anyone to want to play the golf courses of The Open.
 But don't stick to them exclusively or else you'll miss out on some courses you'd probably enjoy more.

 For starters, don't think these clubs will have the championship tees set up (most courses have daily play sets around 6,200-6,500 yards and only put up sets farther back for club competitions).

 Scores of links clubs were established in the 19th century.
 So you can only imagine how many can't handle the logistics of a major tournament more than 100 years later.